• Rev. Lizzie McManus-Dail (she/her)

 VICAR

+Named one of Sojourner Magazine’s “12 Women Shaping the Church” in 2025, Rev. Lizzie is known for her passionate, fierce, and colorful reclamation of Christianity as a writer, priest, online creative, and proud mom of two.
 Lizzie has lived all over the world, with her boots now rooted in Austin, Texas.
 She’s living her dream as the founding planter of Jubilee Episcopal Church!
-She is passionate about evangelism for a God who makes each of us for joy, which is why you might see her doing silly dances and talking about church history on Instagram & TikTok with her combined 80k followers, or on her podcast with fellow Episcopal priest Rev. Laura - And Also With You.
-She’s thrilled to share her debut book, a first-of-its-kind devotional for the disillusioned, the deconstructing, and the disenchanted called: God Didn’t Make Us to Hate Us: 40 Devotions to Liberate Your Faith from Fear and Reconnect with Joy with TarcherPerigree of Penguin Random House, due out in February 2025.
+She is passionate about evangelism for a God who makes each of us for joy, which is why you might see her doing silly dances and talking about church history on Instagram & TikTok with her combined 100k followers, or on her podcast with fellow Episcopal priest Rev. Laura - And Also With You.

 Lizzie grew up in Chapel Hill, North Carolina, and received her First Communion as a devout Catholic in the second grade.
 By the time she reached Middle School, her mother had led her family into her own calling to ministry, and Lizzie had the privilege (and, admittedly, challenge!) of watching her mother pursue ordination in the United Methodist Church, which culminated in her mother’s ordination as an Elder the same weekend Lizzie graduated high school.
 This makes Lizzie officially a second generation clergywoman and specifically, a clergywoman mama, and she delights in talking about motherhood, pregnancy, and reproductive justice from this lens of faith and leadership in the church.